 DERWENT VALLEY MILLS WORLD HERITAGE SITE

-Shand House, Dale Road South, Darley Dale, Matlock, Derbyshire, DE4 3RY
+Shand House, Dale Road South, Darley Dale, Matlock, Derbyshire, DE4 3RY www.derwentvalleymills.org

 T: +44(0) 1629 536831

 E: info@derwentvalleymills.org

-www.derwentvalleymills.org

-Paul Wilson
+Sarah Pearce

 Amber Valley Borough Council

 Town Hall

 Ripley

 Derbyshire

 DE5 3BT

-19th February 2018
+20th February 2018

-Dear Paul
+Dear Sarah

-AVA/2018/0010: Erection of a residential dwelling on land to rear of 144A Kilbourne Road, Belper.
+AVA/2018/0181: Reserved matters application for appearance, landscaping, layout and scale for previously approved AVA/2014/0886, on land to rear of 144A Kilbourne Road, Belper.

 Please find below my response to the consultation concerning the above application.
 These comments will be taken to the World Heritage Site Conservation and Planning Panel for verification later this month.

 The site lies within the Derwent Valley Mills World Heritage Site (DVMWHS) Buffer Zone.
 The Derwent Valley Mills were inscribed on the World Heritage List by UNESCO in 2001.
 The Derwent Valley Mills Partnership, on behalf of HM Government, is pledged to conserve the unique and important cultural landscape of the Derwent Valley Mills World Heritage Site; to protect its outstanding universal value (OUV), to interpret and promote its assets; and to enhance its character, appearance and economic well-being in a sustainable manner.

 The retrospective Statement of Outstanding Universal Value (SOUV) for the Derwent Valley Mills was adopted by the World Heritage Committee in 2010.
 The SOUV refers to the following UNESCO criteria, which the World Heritage Committee agreed were met at the time of inscription.
 They are:

-- C(ii) That the site exhibits "an important interchange of human values, over a span of time or within a cultural area of the world, on developments in architecture or technology, monumental arts, town planning or landscape design";

-- C(iv) That the site is "an outstanding example of a type of building or architectural or technological ensemble or landscape, which illustrates a significant stage in human history".
+- C(ii) That the site exhibits "an important interchange of human values, over a span of time or within a cultural area of the world, on developments in architecture or technology, monumental arts, town planning or landscape design"; - C(iv) That the site is "an outstanding example of a type of building or architectural or technological ensemble or landscape, which illustrates a significant stage in human history".

 The SOUV records that these criteria were met for the following reasons:

 C(ii) The Derwent Valley saw the birth of the factory system, when new types of building were erected to house the new technology for spinning cotton developed by Richard Arkwright in the late 18th century.

 C(iv) In the Derwent Valley for the first time there was large-scale industrial production in a hitherto rural landscape.
 The need to provide housing and other facilities for workers and managers resulted in the creation of the first modern industrial settlements.